Andrea Abel, Executive Director

 Michelle caught the farming bug in 2005 when she left a theatre career in Chicago for an internship on a farm in Southern Wisconsin.
 She continued her farmer training with Collaborative Regional Alliance for Farmer Training (CRAFT) and the Michael Fields Institute, while managing a CSA farm and vineyard outside of Chicago.
 Returning to Austin in 2009, she worked with Gabriel Valley Farms and managed the urban farms at the Monument Cafe in Georgetown,TX.
 Michelle loves the endless learning opportunities inherent to farming, and she loves to share her passion for sustainable growing with the community and is excited to nurture a new crop of farmers.

-Marissa is local to Hawaii and met her now-husband in Austin after she moved to Texas in 2012.
-She has her B.A. and M.S. in Communication Sciences & Disorders but after college found herself buying healthy food and cooking for family members with chronic issues such as diabetes and Celiac disease.
-Her newfound interest in high-quality food brought her to Farmshare, where she graduated from our Farmer Starter Fall 2019 class and was chosen as our current Assistant Farm Manager.
+Marissa is local to Hawaii and met her now-husband in Austin when she moved to Texas in 2012.
+She has her B.A. and M.S. in Communication Sciences & Disorders, but after college found herself buying healthy food and cooking for family members with chronic issues such as diabetes, cancer, and Celiacs disease.
+Her newfound interest in high-quality food brought her to Farmshare, where she graduated from Farmer Starter in Fall 2019 and was hired as Assistant Farm Manager in 2020.
+Marissa believes farming sustainably is an art and continues to be fascinated by its intricacies and complexities.
+She loves all the learning opportunities intrinsic in farming and has recently started training in beekeeping.
+As Education Coordinator, she feels honored and excited to support the Farmer Starters as they begin their farming journey.

 Heather Helman, Food Access Director